 “No RA wants to stay, we just want to keep our jobs since if we lose them many of us can’t afford housing on our own, including myself, on top of grad school and letters of recommendations,” said another staff member.
 “We are being told not to discuss these matters outside of meetings.”

-Indeed, some staffers have reportedly been allowed to leave.
+Some staffers have reportedly been allowed to leave.
 One source claimed that two graduate coordinators at Lake Claire Apartments were given permission to find shelter off-campus.
 But in some communities like Neptune, RAs who initially were granted the weekend off had those plans canceled as Irma approaches.

 According to the anonymous source, this is not the first time UCF threatened to fire RAs who decide to leave during a hurricane.
 All RAs stayed during Hurricane Matthew since “they were under the impression that they would be fired which means they would lose their housing as well, in the middle of a semester.”